virogu/ComposeScrcpyTool/README_EN.md

 #### MacOs

-Compilation and testing have not been performed yet.
-If needed, please supplement the relevant content and compile it yourself.
+The compilation test has not been conducted yet.
+If needed, please add the relevant content (files related to adb, scrcpy, etc.) yourself before compiling and running.

 ### Device Requirements